 And, slow-cooking cabbage in apple cider makes things even sweeter!

 - 1 Tbsp salted butter

 - 1 sweet baking apple (like Gala), sliced

 - 2 tsp prepared mustard (or 1 tsp mustard powder)

 - Preheat your oven to 350F.

-- Heat a cast iron skillet or Dutch oven over medium high heat.
+- Heat the oil in a cast iron skillet or Dutch oven over medium high heat.

 - Sprinkle both sides of the pork chops with thyme, salt and pepper.
 Press the seasonings into the chops.

 - Place the pork chops in the hot pan and sear until golden, 2-3 min each side.
 Remove the pork from the pan and set aside.

 - Heat 1 Tbsp of butter in the pan and add onion.
 Saute over medium heat until they begin to caramelize, 5-8 min.
 Add cabbage and apple slices, sautéing 2-3 minutes after each addition.